How to Configure Web Sites

 - certificates - In Standard mode only, you can click upload to upload an SSL certificate for a custom domain.
 The certificates you upload are listed here.
 Wildcard ("star") certificates (certificates with an asterisk) are supported.
 After you upload a certificate, you can assign it to any web site in your subscription and region.
 A star certificate only has to be uploaded once, but can be used for any site within the domain for which it is valid.
 A certificate can be deleted only if no bindings in any site are active for the given certificate.

 Note: Custom domains are available only in Shared and Standard modes, and SSL support for custom domains is available in Standard mode only.
-For information about configuring SSL for a custom domain on Windows Azure, see Configuring an SSL certificate for a Windows Azure web site.
+For information about configuring SSL for a custom domain on Windows Azure, see Enable HTTPS for a Windows Azure web site.

 - domain names - View or add additional domain names for the web site here.
 You can add custom domains by clicking Manage Domains.
 Custom domains are available only in Shared and Standard modes.
 You can change the web site mode on the Scale management page.
 Custom domains are not available in Free mode.
 For more information on configuring custom domains, see Configuring a custom domain name for a Windows Azure web site.

 - SSL Bindings - SSL bindings to custom domains are available only in Standard mode.
 Choose an SSL mode (SNI, IP, or No SSL) for a particular domain name.
 If you choose SNI or IP, you can specify a certificate for the domain from the certificates you have uploaded.
-For information about configuring SSL for a custom domain on Windows Azure, see Configuring an SSL certificate for a Windows Azure web site.
+For information about configuring SSL for a custom domain on Windows Azure, see Enable HTTPS for a Windows Azure web site.
 For more information about SNI, see Server Name Indication.

 - Git URL - If you have created a Git repository on your Windows Azure web site, this is its URL - the location to which you push your content.